DobbyAkhmadi/DobbyAkhmadi/README.md

 #### 👨‍💼 About me:
 - 📖 Learing backend desktop and web development, mainly Spring with Hibernate,.Net,Golang
-- 💰 Currently working as Developer on Small Startup
+- 💰 Currently working as Developer
 - 🛠️ Love Hackintoshes,iOS jailbreaking and New Technology
 - 🌐 Visit my [Website](https://google.com/) for Complete Presentation!